sveawebpay/php-integration/README.md

 ...
 ```

-See the <a href="http://sveawebpay.github.io/php-integration/api/classes/Svea.FixedDiscount.html" target="_blank">FixedDiscount</a> class methods for details on how to specify the item.

 ### 5.6 WebPayItem::relativeDiscount() <a name="i5-6"></a>
 Use WebPayItem::relativeDiscount() when the discount or coupon is expressed as a percentage of the total product amount.